8 Small Businesses That Will Bring in Good Money Fast

 Those who have never owned a business before should take the time to read Small Businesses for Dummies so they can learn the details that are involved in small, start up businesses.

-I've owned several of these businesses over the year, and this book has helped me to get started and also understand their legalities and requirements.
+I've owned several small businesses over the year, and this book has helped me tremendously.

 Below are some ideas for businesses that that won’t cost a fortune in startup money and will allow you to earn quickly.